arun8796/AWS-notes/dynamodb/dynamodb.md

 - **Eventually Consistent Read**: Same as above but the result must be divided by 2.
 - **Write**: Item size approximated to the nearest integer and multiplied to the nuimber of writes per **second**.

 If the provisioned throughput is exceeded during a read or write operation then a **ProvisionedThroughputExceededException HTTP-400 error** is returned.
+User can provision 1 to 10.000 read and write units, but this is a **soft limit** and can be changed contacting the AWS support.

+AWS also allows to reserve the read and write capacity at Regional level for an amount of time that goes from 1 up to 3 years (to save on the bill cost).
+In this case the minimum amount of capacity that can be provisioned is set to 100 units, however this capacity can be dynamically allocated on part or all the tables in the Region.

 ## Concurreny and locking strategies